Laser Hair Removal

 1. Try to avoid tanning for 2 months.
 If you tan before treatment we will have to reduce the energy and you may require more treatments but you may still have your laser treatment.
 Side effects such as hypopigmentation (white spots), hyperpigmentation (dark spots), blistering, infection and scarring are unlikely but may result from laser therapy.

 2. Avoid bleaching, plucking, or waxing hair for 6 weeks prior to treatment.
-Shaving is acceptable and everyone with thick hair should shave prior to treatment.
-This reduces the sensation of heat and makes the treatment easier for the patient.
+Shaving is acceptable and all patients with thicker hair should shave prior to treatment.
+Shaving reduces the sensation of heat and makes the treatment easier for the patient.

 3. If you have a history of herpes (fever blisters) in the areas to be treated, let the staff know so that a prophylactic antiviral medication can be started.